Capgemini/powerapps-specflow-bindings/README.md

 }
 ```

+Sometimes you may find the error driver.js cannot be copied, To resolve this run npm install.

 ### WebDrivers

 We do not have a dependency on any specific WebDrivers.
 You will need to ensure that the correct WebDrivers are available in your project based on the browser that you are targetting.
 For example - if your configuration file is targetting Chrome - you can install the Chrome WebDriver via NuGet -